COMP4350-Team2/Backend/docs/sprint_1_worksheet.md

   ![Docker compose error](/docs/images/sprint_1/docker-compose-error-1.png)
   ![Docker compose error](/docs/images/sprint_1/docker-compose-error-2.png)

 - Webapp: The instructions for the web app were detailed and coherent, making it easy to follow.
-The UI functions smoothly, and any errors—like server disconnections—are handled gracefully with informative error messages.
+The UI functions smoothly, and any errors (i.e. server disconnections) are handled gracefully with informative error messages.

   ![Webapp](/docs/images/sprint_1/webapp-1.png)
   ![Webapp](/docs/images/sprint_1/webapp-2.png)

 - Android app: There were no specific instructions for starting the Android app, leading to confusion during the device configuration and startup process.
-The app built and started successfully; however, it couldn't run beyond the account registeration page, and unexpectedly exited.
+The app built and started successfully however, it couldn't run beyond the account registeration page, and unexpectedly exited.
 We didn't see any errors reported.

   ![Android app](/docs/images/sprint_1/android-1.png)

-#### **Test apps**
+#### **Testing apps**

-Not all tests could be executed; however, those that ran were successful.
+Not all tests could be executed however, those that ran were successful.

-- Backend: The instructions for the required software were lacked.
-All unit tests passed, and we were unable to run integration tests due to the Docker build failure mentioned above.
+- Backend: The instructions for the required software were lacking.
+All unit tests passed, but we were unable to run integration tests due to the Docker build failure mentioned above.

   ![Webapp test](/docs/images/sprint_1/backend-unittest.png)

 - Webapp: All unit tests passed (100%), but we could not initiate the integration tests.
-Error is captured bellow:
+Error is captured below:

   ![Webapp test](/docs/images/sprint_1/webapp-unittest.png)
   ![Webapp test](/docs/images/sprint_1/webapp-integrationtest.png)